William wakes up from his nap and says, “Mom, I want to talk.”

-I used to think that Christmas should be divided into two categories—“American Christmas” and “Christian Christmas.”
+I finally decided that Christmas should be divided into two categories—“American Christmas” and “Christian Christmas.”
 American Christmas involved Santa Claus and presents and eggnog and tinsel.
-Christian Christmas included the mournful expectation of Advent that led to our celebration of Jesus’ life.
+Christian Christmas began with the mournful expectation of Advent and led to our celebration of Jesus’ life.
+It made me feel better to divorce the two even as I decided to celebrate both.

-Then one day, Penny comes home from school singing and dancing to “Jingle Bell Rock.”
-There’s a performance coming up, and she practices daily.
+Then comes this year, when I am pregnant for the third time and William can’t stop asking about Santa’s undying love for him.
+In December, Penny comes home from school one day singing and dancing to “Jingle Bell Rock.”
+They have a performance coming up, and she practices daily.
 She knows every motion, and she sings loud and clear, if somewhat off-key.
 Her face is aglow with the light of a child who couldn’t be more content or more excited.

 It is at that moment that I start to wonder whether American Christmas and Christian Christmas are more closely related than I had suspected.

 Christmas celebrates material reality, through gifts and glitter and extravagance.
-When we place the Nutcracker characters on the branches of our tree, when we bake molasses spice cookies, when we dress up in fancy clothes, we are participating in God’s declaration that this world matters enough to enter into it, to upend the evil within it, to hold tight to the good, forever.
+When we place the Nutcracker characters on the branches of our tree, when we bake molasses spice cookies, when we dress up in fancy clothes, we are acknowledging a spiritual truth made manifest on Christmas morn.
+We are participating in God’s declaration that this world matters enough to enter into it, to upend the evil within it, to hold tight to the good, forever.

 - Home delivery of CT magazine